The magazine of Glion Institute

 It makes a career more exciting and stimulating, offering opportunities to take chances and try new things in new locations.
 But the ticket for this non-linear trip is possessing transferable skills that your future potential employers are looking for.

 While a hospitality business degree provides you with industry-specific knowledge, it also helps you develop a set of transferable skills that can be applied to other sectors and roles.
-These include communication, problem-solving, teamwork, and leadership.
-Effective communication is essential in any industry, and problem-solving skills are highly sought after by employers.
-Teamwork and leadership skills are also essential, whether you’re managing a team in a hotel or leading a project in a corporate environment.
 By acquiring these skills, you can enhance your employability across various industries.
+These skills include:

 4. You’ll graduate with real-world professional experience